 Warranty: All electronic devices are prone to defects and as such the warranty is an important consideration.
 It helps protect you from manufacturer-related defects.

-Whilst some extenders offer two or even three-year warranties, most come with a one-year warranty.
+Whilst some amplifiers offer two or even three-year warranties, most come with a one-year warranty.
 In this period you can access technical support and repairs at no extra cost.

 Choosing between Wi-Fi Routers and Extenders: If performance is your main concern and you only want to cover a few dead spots, it’s better to invest in a more powerful router than an average range extender.